Arnold-n/P1P2MQTT/README.md

 **Do you plan to offer pre-soldered or DIY adapter circuit kits?**

-Perhaps, if there is interest.
-Please contact me if you are interested.
+Please contact me if you are interested, my e-mail is in the source code header.
+Images of the first prototype can be found in the circuits directory.
+The final circuit will be based on "version3-selection".

 **Acknowledgements**